garrandall/popular-music-data/tracks/can-the-can-suzi-quatro.md

 If you can
 Well can the can

-Ooh can the can
+Oh can the can
 (Can the can honey)
-Ooh can the can
+Oh can the can
 (Can the can honey)
 Uhh huh can the can
 (Can the can honey)
-Ooh can the can
+Oh can the can
 (Can the can honey)
 Can the can
 (Can the can honey)
-Ooh can the can
+Oh can the can
 (Can the can honey)
 Ah honey
 Honey